Teignmouth: Notable people

 The next year, on 31 October 1968, Donald Crowhurst, competing in the Sunday Times Golden Globe Race, started his ill-fated attempt to sail round the world single-handed from the town.
 His boat was a trimaran named the Teignmouth Electron after the town and his electronics company.
-The town featured in the film of this tragic event The Mercy released in 2018, starring Colin Firth and Rachel Weisz.
+The town featured in the film of this event, The Mercy, released in 2018, starring Colin Firth and Rachel Weisz.

 The three members of rock band Muse (Matt Bellamy, Chris Wolstenholme and Dominic Howard) attended Teignmouth Community College in the early 1990s.
 They started the band in the town and based their song "Falling Down" on their teenage years living there.
 The band performed two homecoming concerts entitled A Seaside Rendezvous there in September 2009.

 Singer-songwriter Patrick Wolf wrote a song called "Teignmouth" for his 2005 album Wind in the Wires, which focuses primarily on the view of the town and the River Teign when taking a train along the coastline.

-England rugby union and Exeter Chiefs player Sam Simmonds lives in Teignmouth, as does his brother and fellow Exeter Chiefs first team player Joe Simmonds.
+England rugby union and Exeter Chiefs player Sam Simmonds lives in Teignmouth, as does his brother and fellow first team player Joe Simmonds.
 Sam helped the Chiefs win the Aviva Premiership in 2017.
 He has currently scored two tries for England and has one Man of the Match award.

-The triple jump world record holder Jonathan Edwards lived in Teignmouth in his early years.
+The triple jump world record holder, Jonathan Edwards, lived in Teignmouth in his early years.
 He went to school at the Inverteign Juniors site (now Mill Lane).
 His world record has stood since 1995.

+Composer Laura Rossi grew up in Teignmouth and attended school in the town.

-In Art and Literature
+In art and literature

-Letitia Elizabeth Landon's poetical illustration A Legend of Teignmouth, in Fisher's Drawing Room Scrap Book, 1834, accompanies an engraving of a view of Teignmouth from the Ness by Thomas Allom.
+Letitia Elizabeth Landon's poetical illustration A Legend of Teignmouth, in Fisher's Drawing Room Scrap Book of 1834, accompanies an engraving of a view of Teignmouth from the Ness by Thomas Allom.